• Home

 A few of the detox symptoms may include shakiness, growling stomach, nausea, gas, loose stools, dizziness, headaches, fatigue, bad breath, crying and/or irritability.

 These benign symptoms vary from person to person.
 They are nothing to be afraid of; they are the body’s way of cleaning out all the health-harming substances that have been ingested throughout the years.
-Many may have only mid symptoms, or none at all—if their diet has been relatively healthy.
+Some people may have only mild symptoms—or none at all—if their diet has been relatively healthy.

 The only way to stop unpleasant symptoms is to: